Skip to main content

 • No vague praise

-• Candidate’s role and responsibility
+• Candidate’s role and responsibilities

 • Fit with the target opportunity